timmandz/timmandz.github.io/index.md

 ## Problem Statement

-For our final project, we analyze 2 single-shot prediction models: an LSTM model, and a convolutional mode, as well as an autogregressive LSTM model, to see which model, given only historical data of a particular stock, performs the best in predicting future stock prices.
+For our final project, we analyze 2 single-shot prediction models: an LSTM model, and a convolutional model, as well as an autogregressive LSTM model, to see which model, given only historical data of a particular stock, performs the best in predicting future stock prices.
 We hypothesize that despite many claims against being able to make accurate stock price predictions, we will be able to come up with a (relatively) simple model that might give some direction into the trend of a stock price for the coming days.

 ## Related Work